 The maximum “stop the tenure clock” time is one year from the time the faculty member’s application is approved.
-The faculty member wishing to opt for this deferment must submit an application to the Chair of the Personnel Advisory Committee with supporting documentation (copies of birth certificate or physician’s letters).
-The Personnel Advisory Committee will vote to approve or disapprove the application and that recommendation will be submitted by the Chair of the Personnel Advisory Committee to the Dean or Dean’s Designee of the School of Medicine.
+The faculty member wishing to opt for this deferment must submit an application to the chair of the Personnel Advisory Committee with supporting documentation (copies of birth certificate or physician’s letters).
+The Personnel Advisory Committee will vote to approve or disapprove the application and that recommendation will be submitted by the chair of the Personnel Advisory Committee to the Dean or Dean’s Designee of the School of Medicine.

 Twelve months prior to the conclusion of seven-year, probationary tenure track, continuous employment, faculty must be either notified of termination at the end of the seventh year or awarded tenure at the end of the sixth year.
 Tenure may be granted prior to the end of the sixth year.
 Additionally, tenure may be granted at the time of appointment by the President.

-All changes from a non-tenured to a tenured status will be considered in the same manner as promotions.
-Procedures for consideration of faculty for tenure are similar to those outlined above for promotions.
+Application for the award of tenure will be considered in the same manner as promotions and follows the same procedures.
 For award of tenure, a faculty member should meet the criteria outlined above for promotion to Associate Professor.
 The review procedures and time schedule for submission of documentation are identical to those outlined for promotions.

 Timetable for Promotion and Tenure Consideration

-September 15 The Dean or Dean’s Designee will distribute to departmental chairpersons and all faculty a written call for suggested promotions to take effect July 1 of the following year.
-The Dean or Dean’s Designee will also distribute to departmental chairs and to the chairperson of the Personnel Advisory Committee a list of faculty who must be considered for tenure.
-Where applicable, the departmental chairperson will immediately notify the departmental personnel committee that the committee must submit recommendations regarding eligible faculty to the Chairperson by October
+September 15 The Dean or Dean’s designee will distribute to department Chairs and all faculty a written call for suggested promotions to take effect July 1 of the following year.
+The Dean or Dean’s designee will also distribute to departmental Chairs and to the chair of the Personnel Advisory Committee a list of faculty who must be considered for tenure.
+Where applicable, the departmental Chair will immediately notify the departmental personnel committee that the committee must submit recommendations regarding eligible faculty to the departmentChair by October

-15. The chairperson will inform the Dean or Dean’s Designee of the Graduate School of all candidates for promotion and/or tenure who hold graduate or associate graduate faculty status.
+15. The department Chair will inform the Dean or Dean’s designee of the Graduate School of all candidates for promotion and/or tenure who hold graduate or associate graduate faculty status.

-October 15 Written recommendations of the departmental personnel committee, where appropriate, must be forwarded to the departmental chairperson on or before this date.
+October 15 Written recommendations of the departmental personnel committee, where appropriate, must be forwarded to the department Chair on or before this date.

-November 1 Departmental Chairperson must submit a recommendation for promotion/tenure, and all other required exhibits to the Dean or Dean’s Designee on or before this date.
+November 1 Department Chair must submit a recommendation for promotion/tenure, and all other required exhibits to the Dean or Dean’s designee on or before this date.

-November 15 The Dean or Dean’s Designee will forward all documentation concerning candidates for promotion/tenure to the chairperson of Personnel Advisory Committee on or before this date.
+November 15 The Dean or Dean’s designee will forward all documentation concerning candidates for promotion/tenure to the chair of Personnel Advisory Committee on or before this date.

-February 1 Final recommendations of the Personnel Advisory Committee regarding promotion/tenure of all candidates will be forwarded to the Dean or Dean’s Designee on or before this date.
+February 1 Final recommendations of the Personnel Advisory Committee regarding promotion/tenure of all candidates will be forwarded to the Dean or Dean’s designee on or before this date.

-February 15 The Dean or Dean’s Designee will have met with departmental chairpersons and indicated to them in writing the final decision concerning the promotion/tenure recommendation for each candidate within the department on or before this date.
-Subsequently, the Dean or Dean’s Designee will present his/her final recommendation to the President and send an information copy to the chairperson of the Personnel Advisory Committee.
+February 15 The Dean or Dean’s designee will have met with department Chairs and indicated to them in writing the final decision concerning the promotion/tenure recommendation for each candidate within the department on or before this date.
+Subsequently, the Dean will present his/her final recommendation to the President and send an information copy to the chair of the Personnel Advisory Committee.

 July 1 Promotions approved by the Dean, the President and the Board of Governors become effective.

-Failure to comply with the November 1 deadline for submission of documentation to the Dean or Dean’s Designee shall result in the deferral of a promotion recommendation to the following year or failure of the Personnel Advisory Committee to recommend tenure.
+Failure to comply with the November 1 deadline for submission of documentation to the Dean or Dean’s designee shall result in the deferral of a promotion recommendation to the following year or failure of the Personnel Advisory Committee to recommend tenure.

 ADOPTION AND AMENDMENT